Projects

 Community Building

-We're advancing a new AI architecture that provides provable safety properties by constrainng AI outputs with specifications.
+We're advancing a new AI architecture that provides provable safety properties by constraining AI outputs with specifications.
 Advancing a new architecture requires increasing the number of people aware of and working on this architecture until it's a ubiquitous mechanism for assuring safety.

 Jobs